-The LA TIG would ensure compliance with all applicable state and local laws and other applicable federal laws and regulations relevant to the selected restoration alternatives, including technical assistance from appropriate regulatory agencies during E&D evaluation to identify any compliance issues.
-The LA TIG has started coordination and reviews for protected species and their habitats under the ESA, EFH protected under Magnuson-Stevens Act, marine mammals under the MMPA, migratory birds under the MBTA, eagles under the BGEPA, cultural resources under the NHPA, permits under Section 404 of the CWA and Section 10 of the Rivers and Harbors Act, and other federal statutes, where appropriate.
+The LA TIG would ensure compliance with all applicable state and local laws and other applicable federal laws and regulations relevant to the proposed restoration alternatives, including technical assistance from appropriate regulatory agencies during E&D evaluation to identify any compliance issues.
+The LA TIG has started coordination and reviews for protected species and their habitats under the ESA, EFH protected under Magnuson-Stevens Act, marine mammals under the MMPA, migratory birds under the MBTA, eagles under the BGEPA and consistency with the Coastal Zone Management Act, cultural resources under the NHPA, permits under Section 404 of the CWA and Section 10 of the Rivers and Harbors Act, and other federal statutes, where appropriate.
+Wherever pre-existing consultations or permits are present, they would be reviewed to determine if the consultations/permits are still valid or if a reinitiation of the consultations is necessary.
+Implementing Trustees are required to implement alternative-specific mitigation measures (including BMPs) identified in this RP/EA and completed consultations/permits.
+Oversight, provided by the Implementing Trustees, would conduct due diligence with regard to ensuring no unanticipated effects to listed species and habitats occur, including ensuring that BMPs are implemented and continue to function as intended.